Overview of Belgium's Dairy Market

-The Belgian dairy market is renowned for its vibrancy and importance in both domestic and international trade.
-As of June 2023, the market is experiencing a surge in raw milk prices, indicating increased demand and robust performance.
+The Belgian dairy market is recognized for its dynamic nature and its critical role in both domestic and international trade.
+As of June 2023, the market is experiencing a notable increase in raw milk prices, signaling heightened demand and a robust market performance.

 Key Metrics